 Leasing a warehouse can be costly and it takes up time to manage yourself.
-While few startups can afford to make such an investment early on, 3PLs offer the best warehousing solution at a lower cost while providing additional services including fulfillment and automated shipping.
-These warehousing services and the value adds offer more flexibility for a brand to grow while keeping logistics and fulfillment costs low.
+While few startups can afford to make such an investment early on, 3PLs offer the best warehousing solution at a lower cost while providing additional services including fulfilment and automated shipping.
+These warehousing services and the value adds offer more flexibility for a brand to grow while keeping logistics and fulfilment costs low.

 With ShipBob, orders placed on your store are automatically sent to one of our warehouse locations and the order automation process can begin.
-From there, our fulfillment experts pick, pack, and ship orders and tracking information is automatically pushed to your store, where it can be shared with your customers.
+From there, our fulfilment experts pick, pack, and ship orders and tracking information is automatically pushed to your store, where it can be shared with your customers.

 “ShipBob offers fast order processing, which is important when we’re getting hundreds of orders each day.
-We wouldn’t be able to fulfill the volume we’ve seen — up to nearly 13,000 orders per month — on our own.
+We wouldn’t be able to fulfil the volume we’ve seen — up to nearly 13,000 orders per month — on our own.
 We’ve had three holiday cycles with ShipBob, and the most recent Q4 was our smoothest yet.”

 Manuel de la Cruz, CEO at Boie